bristol-communal-modular/yorick/README.md

 ## License

-The BCM Noise Synth is shared under an [Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The BCM Yorick Synth is shared under an [Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 This means that you can share the info here around, and transform or build upon the circuits and designs in here, as long as you share anything you do under the same license and give BCM a shout-out.